-Recently diary free foods have become more and more popular, with many appearing on supermarket shelves.
+Recently diary free milks have become more and more popular, with many appearing on supermarket shelves.
 There are several options for dairy free milk from nuts to beans, sweetened and unsweetened.
 But which ones are best for you?

 I do want to point out, I am not focusing on price points here but rather which of the dairy free alternatives promote the most health benefits.

 I also know that often taste is a big factor and I haven’t taste tested any of these either I am simply looking at the variety of dairy free milks and which are the healthiest.

 To give you a rough idea of calcium levels: Ordinary cows milk, skimmed milk contains 257mg for a 200ml glass and whole and semi skimmed milk contains 234mg per 200ml glass.